 By now, you will have worked up an appetite from all that tower climbing and wandering!

 Don’t stress about finding the “perfect” restaurant.
-Sometimes the most memorable part is simply soaking in the magical medieval atmosphere.
+Sometimes the most memorable part is simply living in the moment and taking in the atmosphere.
+And besides, you are in Italy.
+Even the not so great restaurants will have good food.

 Visit Quiet Museums In The Afternoon